-Event information and registration can be found on the Houston BOMA calendar of events.
-Browse through the list of upcoming events, and when you find an event you are interested in learning more about, click on it to be taken to a description and registration page.
-To register online, you will need log in credentials.
+Event information and registration can be found on the Houston BOMA calendar of events under the "Attend" tab on our website.
+Browse through the list of upcoming events, and when you find an event you are interested in, click on it to be taken to a description and registration page.

 Where do I find more information about achieving my BOMI designation?

 For information on designation types and requirements, visit the BOMI International website.
 To see a list of upcoming courses that are being offered by Houston BOMA, visit our

 calendar of events and look for listings beginning with the prefix RPA/FMA (property and facility managers) and SMA/SMT (engineers).

 How do I purchase a booth at the Houston BOMA Expo?

 The annual BOMA Expo is held every third Thursday in May, and it is Houston BOMA’s most highly anticipated and attended event.
 Exhibit space is coveted, and space fills up quickly!
 Early Bird Booth registration for members who exhibited at

 the most recent Expo opens every year in early January, followed by General Booth registration in mid-January.
 The Expo is free and open to commercial real estate property management professionals only, and attendee registration opens in April.
 Register online or learn more here or by contacting Ashleigh Yelovich at firstname.lastname@example.org.

 For general inquiries please submit a question on our contact form here.
 To speak with a specific member of our team, you can view our staff here.